Links on SoundGuys may earn us a commission. Learn more.

-What if your phone doesn’t have a headphone jack?
+Can you use wired earbuds if your phone doesn’t have a headphone jack?

 If your phone manufacturer nixed the headphone jack, you can always pick up a USB-C adapter.
 It’s a bit cumbersome but does the trick.
 Otherwise, you can always look into cheap true wireless earbuds or USB-C headphones.
 Regarding the latter, though, the technology has yet to impress us.
 In fact, it seems a dead market at this point.

-How we choose the best wired earbuds under $20
+How we choose the best wired earbuds

 Being that we’ve been covering the audio industry for some time, we’re acutely aware of what the top of the market is.
 It’s not exactly a huge mystery which companies are great at this sort of thing, and which ones aren’t as much.
 However, we give everyone their fair shot because there are always some surprises out there.
-That said, we’ve culled through countless wired earbuds under $20 to find the best possible options for you.
+That said, we’ve culled through countless wired earbuds to find the best possible options for you.

 Why you should trust SoundGuys